Best Solana APIs for Developers in 2026

 - RPC endpoints give you direct access to Solana's JSON-RPC interface.
 You can call methods like

 getAccountInfo,getBalance,getTransaction, andsendTransaction.
 This is the foundation of any Solana integration, but it's also the lowest level of abstraction.
-It’s great for building custom onchain analytics and trading applications.
-But the raw data you get needs significant processing before it's useful in an application UI. - Wallet data APIs sit on top of the chain and deliver pre-processed, enriched data.
+It’s great for building custom onchain analytics.
+But this raw data requires significant processing before it's useful in an application UI. - Wallet data APIs sit on top of the chain and deliver pre-processed, enriched data.
 Instead of calling

 getAccountInfoand parsing a Base64 blob, you call something likeGET /wallet/positionsand get back a JSON object with token names, logos, USD values, and protocol labels.
 That's the difference between days of integration work and weeks of custom parsing.